 Thanks to the power of the Internet, MacLeod has been able to assist creators who would otherwise struggle to find and afford cleared music.
 “I believe that copyright is badly broken, so I chose a license that allows me to to give away the rights I wish to surrender,” he writes in an FAQ on his website.
 “We really have no hope of overturning the existing copyright situation, but we can and are creating an alternate body of works that are able to compete with them.”

 At the same time, MacLeod’s setup also has tangible benefits for him.
 By giving away his music for free, he is increasing the number of people who hear it, and thus raising his own profile.
-“If I can find a way for more people to hear what I’ve done, I’ve made more of an impact,” he said during a 2013 AMA on Reddit.
+“If I can find a way for more people to hear what I’ve done, I’ve made more of an impact,” he said during a 2013 session on Reddit’s “Ask Me Anything” forum.
 “There is no way I would be as popular as I am if I started on the traditional path of charging upfront for music.”

 That popularity translates to income through donations and licenses.
-MacLeod has said he receives daily donations, and sells three different levels of licenses for customers who can’t credit him, such as TV and radio ad producers.
-He has recently started to solicit support on Patreon as well.
+MacLeod has said he receives daily donations through his website, and sells three different levels of licenses for customers who aren’t able to credit him, such as TV and radio ad producers.
+He has recently started to solicit support on the fan-funding platform Patreon as well.

 “I create music to affect the emotions of other people.
 The more people I’m able to affect, the better off I am!”